zack-bitcoin/amoveo-docs/design/land_registry.md

 Stem in binary tree

 * 48-bit great circle, used to divide the land between sides of the tree.
-* 48-bit value of land in this part of the tree, measure din VEO
+* 48-bit value of land in this part of the tree, measured in VEO
 * 32-bit counter of number of land plots in this part of the tree

 128 bits total